workadventure/workadventure/contrib/helm/README.md

 > one in an appropriate secret, by using CertManager to generate certificates automatically
 > or by using Traefik as a reverse proxy properly configured to generate certificates).

-There is a corresponding `xxx-secret-env.yaml` file and a `xxx-env.yaml` file, which contains all environments variables.
+For each pod, there is a corresponding `xxx.env` entry in the `values.yaml` file (that will map to a `ConfigMap`), and a `xxx.secretEnv` entry (that will map to a `Secret`).
 There are many pre initialized variables in the template files (all variables relative to the URLs).
 Additional entries can be easily added in the corresponding sections of the values file.

-There are the `commonEnv` and `commonSecretEnv` sections, which are used in all services.
+Furthermore, the `commonEnv` and `commonSecretEnv` sections can be used to add environment variables in all pods.

 If you don't provide a `secretKey` (used to encode JWT tokens), the image will generate one for you.

 Please use the original [docker-compose file](../docker/docker-compose.prod.yaml) for reference.
-Look at the [original configuration template](../docker/.env.prod.template) for more informations about the available variables.
+Look at the [original configuration template](../docker/.env.prod.template) for more information about the available variables.

 ## Upload your map

+Before starting using WorkAdventure, you will need to upload your first map.

+#### Uploading from the map starter kit

+Design your own map using the [map starter kit](https://github.com/workadventure/map-starter-kit).
+When you are happy with the result, [follow the steps in the "upload your map documentation"](https://docs.workadventu.re/map-building/tiled-editor/publish/wa-hosted)

+#### Checking everything worked

-Open your browser and go to https://< your-domain >/map-storage/.
+Open your browser and go to `https://<your-domain>/map-storage/` (or `https://map-storage.<your-domain>` if you are using `singleDomain: false` in `values.yaml`).

 You will be asked to authenticate.
-The user is 'admin' and the password is the one you set in the value `mapstorage.secretEnv.AUTHENTICATION_PASSWORD`
+Use the credentials you configured in the `.env` file.

-You can upload a map as a zip file here.
-But it is highly recommended to use the [workadventure map starter kit](https://docs.workadventu.re/map-building/tiled-editor/) to create and maintain your maps.
+> **Note**
+> Right now, authentication is limited to a single user credential in the map-storage container,
+> hard coded in the `.env` file.
+This is not ideal, but works for now (the map-storage container
+> is quite new).
+Contributions are welcome if you want to improve this.

+You should see a link to the map you just uploaded.

+Are you connected?
+Congratulations!
+Share the URL with your friends and start using WorkAdventure!